Jinwen-XU/colorist/README.md

     - `colorbook.cls` : class for typesetting books

     They can be used with any major TeX engine.
-Currently they have native support to English, French and German typesetting.
-(I have planed to add more language support)
+Currently they have native support to English, French and German typesetting (more language to be added).

 - Derivative part (they have separate pages on CTAN):
-    - lebhart.cls : more advanced class for typesetting articles
+    - `lebhart.cls` : enhanced version of `colorart`
-    - beaulivre.cls : more advanced class for typesetting books
+    - `beaulivre.cls` : enhanced version of `colorbook`

     They are similar to the main classes, but have unicode support, thus can only be used with either XeLaTeX or LuaLaTeX.
-Currently they have native support to Chinese (both simplified and traditional), English, French, German, Japanese and Russian typesetting, and also use more beautiful fonts.
-(I have planed to add more language support)
+Currently they have native support to Chinese (both simplified and traditional), English, French, German, Japanese and Russian typesetting (more language to be added), and also use more beautiful fonts.

 # License